 The focus of Youth Star’s service program is to place university graduates as volunteer leaders in marginalized communities for one year, where they act as facilitators, tutors, mentors, and role models to children and young people.

-The Clubs’ program focuses on three key learning areas; literacy, numeracy, and life skills.The goal is to prevent children at risk from dropping out of school, to improve learners academic performance and self-esteem, and ultimately to keep them on track to finish basic primary education, and move on to secondary, and tertiary levels according to their ability.
-The Volunteer Leaders identify children at risk through tracking of class progression and attendance records in consultation with school and community authorities.
-The Volunteer Leaders also help children and young people who have dropped out of school, to reintegrate back into the school system.
+The clubs focus on three key learning areas; literacy, numeracy, and life skills.
+Our goal is to prevent children at risk from dropping out of school and to improve their academic performance and self-esteem.
+We aim to keep students on track to finish basic primary education, then move on to secondary and tertiary levels according to their ability.
+The volunteers identify children at risk through tracking of class progression and attendance records and also help children who have dropped out of school reintegrate back into the school system.

 Club members learn valuable leadership and life skills through hands-on activities such as implementing education campaigns to enroll all eligible children in school, working with commune councils to ensure access to toilets in each school compound, mobilizing the community to ensure access to potable water, working to guarantee that each child has his/her birth certificate and “road to health” chart demonstrating access to immunization, and identifying children faltering in their growth.
 The volunteer leaders facilitate the liaison with local authorities and expert resource persons when needed.